 Women's C.A.R.E.
 Act

 The Women's C.A.R.E.
 (Childbirth Alternatives, Resources, and Education) Act will provide alternative solutions for pregnant women in Georgia.
-Pregnant women will be deferred to start their prison sentence until 12 weeks postpartum.
+Pregnant women will be deferred not to start their prison sentence until 12 weeks postpartum.
 This legislation is imperative to the welfare and harm reduction of the directly impacted pregnant women.
 More important, this legislation will create a safer, healthier environment for all.